Go to Reviews.org US Edition

 How fast is your internet?

-If you’re experiencing slow internet speeds on Optus, you need to identify what type of broadband plan you are on (e.g. ADSL, Mobile, or NBN) and what the expected speeds are on that plan.
+If you're experiencing speed-related Optus internet issues, you need to identify what type of broadband plan you are on (e.g. ADSL, Home Wireless, Mobile, or NBN) and what the expected speeds are on that plan.
 Below is a list of fast NBN plans, and the type of speeds you can expect on them.
-If you’re on a slow NBN plan, it might be worth upgrading to a faster plan.
+If you're on a slow NBN plan, it might be worth upgrading to a faster plan.

 Optus modem and networking issues